Sonesta White Plains

 Elizabeth Wolfe US Dept. of Energy Loan Programs Office |

-This panel will discuss the important role that financing can play in slashing the transportation’s heat-trapping emissions through electrification.
+This panel discussed the important role that financing can play in slashing the transportation’s heat-trapping emissions through electrification.

 4C.
 Accelerating Residential Financing Programs and Products